Alexander Cowan: Philanthropic works

 Among Cowan's philanthropic acts was funding the reglazing of every window on the Royal Mile in Edinburgh, having been disturbed by the poverty he saw there.

 In 1797 he set up a public library in Penicuik, one of the first free libraries in Britain.

 During the Napoleonic Wars, Penicuik had three separate camps for French prisoners of war between 1803 and 1814.
 As a result, in 1810 the government commandeered Cowan's mills at Valleyfield for use as a prison for captured sailors and "kidnapped foreign civilians".
 The Cowan house was used as a prison hospital.
 During this time the buildings were expanded by the architect Robert Reid.
 Meanwhile Cowan continued paper-making on the River Esk at Melville Mill.
-Although the government had purchased his mills, he was able to renegotiate their purchase after the war, having retained the water supply rights which were critical to their operation as mills.
+Although the government had comandeered his Valleyfeild Mills, he was able to negotiate their return after the war, having retained the water supply rights which were critical to their operation as mills.
 Paper manufacture resumed in 1820.
 The two Robert Reid buildings were expanded and converted to residential use for the large Cowan family.
 It was named Valleyfield House.
 Afterwards, around 1830, Cowan commissioned Thomas Hamilton to design a memorial to the memory of the 309 prisoners who died there, erected on a mound near Valleyfield.
 The monument bears the inscription "All Men Are Brethren".
 (Note: The full inscription read, "The mortal remains of 309 prisoners of war, who died in this neighbourhood between 21 March 1811, and 26 July 1814, are interred near this spot.
 Grata quies patriae, sed et omnis terra sepulchrum.
 Certain inhabitants of this Parish, desiring to remember that all Men are Brethren, caused this Monument to be erected in the Year 1830."
 The Latin inscription was suggested by Sir Walter Scott, possibly from Sannazaro.
 There was also a French inscription, composed by Cowan's son, Alexander.)

 In 1832 during the cholera epidemic in Edinburgh, Cowan is said to have sat with victims on the Canongate to comfort them.

 Through his agency the village was supplied with gas lighting from 1845 to 1877, Valleyfield Mills being one of the first large factories to have a gas supply (from 1830).
 In 1809, Cowan improved the existing water supply of Penicuik; afterward, by legacy, he further provided for the establishment of a new water supply which was effected in 1864 with water from the Sillerburn.

 In 1851 he set up a village museum in Penicuik within the mill complex.
 The contents were removed when the mill was taken over by the Reed Paper Group in 1976.